uhawaii-system-its-ti-iam/uh-intellij-settings/README.md

 This project will contain the Java and JavaScript code formatting settings for the UHGroupings project.
 These settings are made for the IntelliJ IDE.

-This guide will walk you through how to import the UH Intellij Settings repository to your own device.
+This guide will walk you through importing the UH Intellij Settings repository to your own device.

 ## Installation Guide